 Once you have smooth wood down you can then begin to apply finer details to this by using diamond bits.
 Diamond boots are the most powerful yet smallest bits you can get.

-These are often the most expensive but if you need an alternative you can make use of Ruby bits.
-The diamond bits will come in very handy when you are trying to turn a product into a masterpiece.
+These are often the most expensive, but if you need an alternative, you can use Ruby bits.
+The diamond bits will come in handy when you are trying to turn a product into a masterpiece.
 See our Where to Buy Wood Carving Tools post to find out how you can save some money by buying from the right places.